stevekanger/youtube-mp3-downloader/README.md

 Navigate to the `src` folder and rename `config-exameple.ts` to `config.ts`.
 Then fill in your relevant information.

-If you get undefined token errors from ffmpeg then you may have to implement the workaround refrenced here https://github.com/fent/node-ytdl-core/issues/1108#issuecomment-1212705953
+If you get undefined token errors from `ytdl-core` then you may have to implement the workaround refrenced here https://github.com/fent/node-ytdl-core/issues/1108#issuecomment-1212705953